 lines, into the designated text field in PRTG and Save your settings.
 Once you have pasted in and saved the private key, PRTG shows it as

-Please make sure there exists a corresponding public key on the target device.
+Make sure that a corresponding public key exists on the target device.

-For a detailed description how to convert and use an existing SSH key, see this Knowledge Base article: How can I use private keys for my SSH sensors with PRTG?
+For a detailed description on how to convert and use an SSH key, see the Knowledge Base: How can I use private keys for my SSH sensors with PRTG?